gms1/angular-dynaform/README.md

 you can subclass either **DynamicFormValidator** or **DynamicFormAsyncValidator** to create your own validator.

 To be able to refer to this validator from the form configuration, your class type must be registered with a new or existing name, which can then be configured using the **ControlConfig.validators** or **ControlConfig.asyncValidators** poperties.
-Please see **DynamicFormService.validatorTypes.setType** for the registration.
+Please register your class with all the validator names which should be handled by this class; see **DynamicFormService.validatorTypes.setType** for the registration.

 Angulars dependency injection will be used to instantiate your validation class.